HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 ## MSVC issues

+MSVC in general seems to be a rather wonky compiler.
+Still very popular, presumbly because it's a default choice in VS, but wonky.

 Elaborating on the [claims](#choosing-a-compiler) I made above:

 * "Issues with standard conformance" - They are getting better at this, but still have some sloppy behavior, such as: